asanaullah/ai-inference-uat/test_lib/README.md

 ### Design rationale

 The test uses the `containers` predictor (inline container spec) rather than a separate ServingRuntime so the entire test is self-contained in a single CRD.
-The cluster defaults to RawDeployment mode, so no deployment mode annotation is needed.
+RawDeployment mode is requested explicitly via the `serving.kserve.io/deploymentMode: RawDeployment` annotation, set through the resource step's `resourceConfig.annotations` — which the framework renders onto the InferenceService's `metadata.annotations`.
 The test is restricted to project scope because the InferenceService CRD is a non-Pod resource whose spec is passed through as-is by the framework's generic `resource.yaml.j2` template.
 That template cannot inject a `nodeSelector` since the path differs by resource kind (`spec.predictor.nodeSelector` for InferenceService vs `spec.template.spec.nodeSelector` for Deployment, etc.).
 At node scope, two "per-node" InferenceServices could land on the same node, defeating the purpose.
 Node-scope support requires a `nodeSelectorPath` mechanism in the framework's resource step handling.
 The 10-minute polling timeout accounts for image pull time and model loading on first run.

 ---